 1. Be upfront about what you want

-Tinder may still be coined a “hook-up” app, but the reality is that that idea is pretty outdated.
 You most likely know several couples that first met on Tinder.
-In fact, you probably even know some people who are married that first met on the app.
-People who are looking for long-term relationships use Tinder too.
+In fact, you probably even know some people who’re married that first met on the app.
+Yes, people looking for long-term relationships use Tinder too.

-So if you’re waffling about what you want, you’re going to end up wasting a lot of your time and a lot of other people’s time.
-Also, because Tinder doesn’t allow couples to make profiles (yet), many couples who are looking for a threesome or something more longterm like a triad make a profile as a woman looking for other women.
+So if you’re vague about what you want, you’re going to end up wasting a lot of your time and a lot of other people’s time.
+Many couples who are looking for a threesome or something more long-term like a triad make a profile as a woman looking for other women.

-So there’s a lot of different dynamics happening on the app than you may be aware of.
-Which leads to my next point.
+So there are a lot of different dynamics happening on the app than you may be aware of.
+This leads to our next point...